polterguy/phosphorusfive/plugins/p5.lambda/README.md

     innerValue:Yup, we branched!
 ```

-The above code will even branch if you exchange the "1" with a "0", since there "exists something", which makes the condition yield true.
+The above code will even branch if you exchange the _"1"_ with a _"0"_, since there _"exists something"_, which makes the condition yield true.
-Notice though, that if you remove the ":int:1" part above, and exchange it with a "null node value", the branch will still occur.
+Notice though, that if you remove the `:int:1` part above, and exchange it with a _"null node value"_, the branch will still occur.

 ```
 if